jeremyButtler/assembler-scripts/README.md

     - Is needed to avoid ggplot error of unequal numbers of replicates for each sequence
     - Will not detect refences that were completey missed

+### Non-scripted steps: ###

+For MetaQuast, if you are working with both plasmids and chromosomes, you will have to manually mark plasmids and chromosomes in the MetaQuast csv file.

 ## Building graphs ##

+The R scripts are designed for the species used in our benchmarking study.

-1. Chromosome pomoxis data: Rscript pomoxisGraph.r ../r-data/Voltrax-Chrom--pomoxis-Q.csv chromosome
+1. Chromosome pomoxis data: Rscript r-scripts/pomoxisGraph.r r-data/Voltrax-Chrom--pomoxis-Q.csv chromosome
-2. Plasmid pomoxis data: Rscript pomoxisGraph.r ../r-data/Voltrax-Plas--pomoxis-Q.csv plasmid
+2. Plasmid pomoxis data: Rscript r-scripts/pomoxisGraph.r r-data/Voltrax-Plas--pomoxis-Q.csv plasmid
-3. Metaquast: Rscript metaQuastIsolet.r ../r-data/voltrax--metaStats-isolet-plasBal-geneId.csv
+3. Metaquast: Rscript r-scripts/metaQuastIsolet.r r-data/voltrax--metaStats-isolet-plasBal-geneId.csv
-4. time and memory graphs: Rscript timeGraphs.r ../r-data/voltrax-all--time-log.csv
+4. time and memory graphs: Rscript r-scripts/timeGraphs.r r-data/voltrax-all--time-log.csv